Why Live on Campus?

-Year after year, Drury's freshmen-to-sophomore & sophomore-to-junior retention rates are higher for residents than commuters.
+Year after year, Drury's freshmen-to-sophomore and sophomore-to-junior retention rates are higher for residents than commuters.

 - Persist to graduation

-- Have greater openness to diversity & challenge, which is important for navigating the workforce
+- Have greater openness to diversity and challenge, which is important for navigating the workforce

-- Get more involved in campus activities, which can lead to more leadership positions and a deeper connection to faculty and staff
+- Get more involved in campus activities, which can lead to more leadership positions and deeper connections to faculty and staff

 - Residence hall rooms are fully-furnished and include a mini-fridge and microwave

 - Internet, wireless printing, utilities, trash/recycling, laundry and meals are included (cable TV is available in some areas)

 - Housing and meal fees go on the student bill, which can be covered with student grants, scholarships and loans

 - One refundable deposit, one time, for all 3-4 years in student housing